private1147/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

   A2 = sigmoid(Z2)  # shape of A2 is (1,m)
   ```

-- If you notice always m is the number of columns.
+- If you notice always m is the number of columns, which is the number of training examples and the number of rows is the number of $n_h$ hidden units.
 - In the last example we can call `X` = `A0`.
 So the previous step can be rewritten as:

   ```